AT-Publishing/website/_posts/2019-11-05-daytrading.md

 ---
 layout: at-trading
-title: "Daytrading on Crypto Markets?
-Good Idea?"
+title: "Daytrading on Crypto Markets: Good Idea?"
 description: "Daytrading means entering and exiting the market in a single day.
 Is this a good crypto trading strategy?"
 category: "trading"
 permalink: daytrading/